-The remaining 20 percent of the allocation may only be used to address unmet disaster needs in those counties that received a Hurricane Harvey presidential major disaster declaration (DR-4332).
+Up to 20 percent of the allocation may only be used to address unmet disaster needs in those counties that received a Hurricane Harvey presidential major disaster declaration (DR-4332), State "most impacted and distressed" (State MID) areas.

 This Action Plan primarily considers and addresses unmet housing needs with 80 percent of the state program funds addressing unmet needs directly related to housing.
 Through the assessment of needs, the GLO developed the following housing programs: Homeowner Assistance Program (HAP); local buyout/acquisition program; a homeowner reimbursement program; and affordable rental housing program.
 In addition, the GLO has allocated funds for the state cost share for the PREPS program.
 The programs were developed to meet CDBG-DR, federal and state requirements and regulations, and to implement the long-term recovery of housing as efficiently and expeditiously as possible.
 It is anticipated that public service type activities may need to be utilized to complement these housing programs.
 Public service activities may include, but are not limited to, housing counseling, legal counseling, job training, mental health, and general health services.